EriksenJ/ra_guide/README.md

 ## Writing papers

-- We generally use Overleaf to write papers and paper drafts, unless otherwise specified.
+- We use Overleaf to write papers and paper drafts in LaTeX format unless otherwise specified.
 Overleaf allows us to
-	- Work on the paper at the same time, and generally
+	- Work on the paper at the same time
 	- Integrate references from shared Zotero libraries